• Skip to main content

 • For maximum flavor, be sure to plan ahead and start brining your thighs the morning before or even the night before cooking it.

-• Instead of a bowl, you can use a large plastic storage bag to brine and store the poultry.
+• Instead of a bowl, you can use ziploc freezer bags to brine and store the poultry.

 More chicken thigh recipes: